dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 by replacing the relative paths (e.g. `./plot_20200507_074426.data`) with the full path (e.g. `/yourdir/METplotpy/metplotpy/plots/roc_diagram/plot_20200507_074426.data`).

-If you wish to save the intermediate .points1 file (used by METviewer but also useful for debugging), set the following configuration values:
+If you wish to save the intermediate `.points1 file` (used by METviewer but also useful for debugging), set the following configuration values:

 **dump_points_1 setting: 'True'**

 **points_path: `/dir_to_save_points1_file`**

-replace the `'/dir_to_save_points1_file'` to the directory where you wish to save the file
+Replace the `'/dir_to_save_points1_file'` to the directory where you wish to save the file

 If you wish to use all the **default** settings defined in the roc_diagram_defaults.yaml